-10 Promotion Ideas for Magical Christmas
+10 Christmas Promotion Ideas for eCommerce

 Due to the above, free delivery is an inseparable part of a great Christmas deal.

-Last year, they created an after-Christmas email campaign.
+Pfaltzgraff is a US company that produces ceramic products for home use.
+They've created an after-Christmas email campaign.
 This way Pfaltzgraff could sell out their Christmas collections and prepare the store for new stock.
-Promotional emails were sent on December 25 and included a -25% code available until December 30.
+Promotional email marketing was launched on December 25 and included a -25% code available until December 30.
 The offer wasn't personalized – Pfaltzgraff used a multiple-use public coupon code with a customized pattern AFTERXMAS.

 To protect margins, the holiday coupon couldn't be connected with any special offer.
 Some of the products were also excluded from the offer.
 To sweeten the deal, they also guaranteed free shipping for orders of $75 or higher.

-Fossil – 50% off and too-good-to-overlook smartwatch deal
+2. 50% off and too-good-to-overlook deal

-Fossil is another company that decided to build their Christmas marketing strategy around email marketing.
+Fossil Group is one of the most popular producers of watches and accessories.
+Fossil is another company that decided to build their Christmas marketing campaign around email marketing.
 They offered a 50% off selected items with a standalone coupon.
 Contrary to the previous example, they created a pre-Christmas promotion which lasted from December 21 to December 25 which makes sense as their products make great Christmas gifts.
 The code could be used online or at US and Canadian stores allowing Fossil to capture both digital and traditional shoppers.
 It couldn't be combined with any other promotion, discount, or coupon code.

 Apart from the discount, they also offered Gen 5 Smartwatches at lower prices, starting from 169$.
 The promotion lasted from December 12 to January 3 and as in the case of coupons, it couldn't be combined with other promotions.

-Ikea Ireland – buy Christmas tree and get the voucher
+3. Buy Christmas tree and get the voucher

 Ikea is one of the most popular companies selling home equipment.
 In 2018, Ikea Ireland ran a campaign where they offered customers a €20 voucher valid through the whole January, if they bought real Christmas trees in the Ikea Ballymun store.
 Thanks to this move, they incentivized customers to buy Christmas trees to get a €20 voucher they could use for their shopping next month.

-Sportsman’s guide – standard and e-gift cards
+4. Standard and e-gift cards

 Sportsman's Guide is an American company selling fishing and hunting equipment, ammunition, outdoor sporting gear, and a military surplus.

 They decided to raise their Christmas online sales by sending emails with Christmas wishes and information about their gift cards and e-gift cards.

-Bobbi Brown Cosmetics – e-gift cards with extra bonus
+5. E-gift cards with extra bonus

 Bobbi Brown Cosmetics is a worldwide known cosmetic company.
 For Christmas 2019, they offered personalized e-gift cards as last-minute presents.
 The promotion lasted from December 13, 2019, to December 31, 2019.
 Here are some of the promotion rules:

-- With the purchase of a $50-99 gift card, the customer got a $10 discount for the next order.
+- With the purchase of a $50-99 card, the customer got a $10 discount for the next order.

-- With the purchase of a $100 + gift card, the customer got a $20 discount for the next order.
+- With the purchase of a $100 + card, the customer got a $20 discount for the next order.

 This type of promotion is great for creating recurring income streams and retaining your customers.

-Youtube Holiday Stream and Shop – live streams as new marketing strategy
+6. Youtube Holiday Stream and Shop – live streams as new marketing strategy

-This year, the biggest video sharing platform decided to upgrade its services and created an event called Holiday Stream and Shop – a weeklong Livestream shopping event lasting between November 15-22, created in cooperation with partners like Walmart, Samsung, and Verizon.
+The biggest video sharing platform decided to upgrade its services and created an event called Holiday Stream and Shop – a weeklong Livestream shopping event lasting between November 15-22, created in cooperation with partners like Walmart, Samsung, and Verizon.

 Live video shopping is becoming popular through brands often in cooperation with influencers to improve sales and promote assortment by live streams on digital platforms like Youtube, Facebook or Instagram.